 Test yourself - Aguero sets Premier League record

-Sergio Aguero is now the highest scoring non-European in Premier League history, but how much do you know about the players he's ahead of?
+Sergio Aguero has become the highest non-European goalscorer in Premier League history after scoring in the 5-0 win over Liverpool.

-Sergio Aguero is now the highest scoring non-European in Premier League history, but how much do you know about the players he's ahead of?
+Sergio Aguero has become the highest non-European goalscorer in Premier League history after scoring in the 5-0 win over Liverpool.

 |By using Yahoo, you agree that we and our partners may use cookies for purposes such as customising content and advertising.
 See our Privacy Policy to learn more; Yahoo is now part of ‘Oath’ and a member of the Verizon family of companies.
 As of 15 September 2017, we plan to share some user information within our new family.
 Learn more